Mac Danzig: Ultimate Fighting Championship

 Danzig was defeated by Matt Wiman via first round technical submission at UFC 115.
 The stoppage was considered controversial by many as Wiman had Danzig in a guillotine choke, and referee Yves Lavigne called a stoppage despite the fact that Danzig had not submitted and was still conscious.

 Danzig was expected to face Wiman again on September 15, 2010, at UFC Fight Night 22, but pulled out of the fight due to a chest injury sustained during training.

 Danzig then faced Joe Stevenson (season 2 Ultimate Fighter winner) on December 11, 2010, at UFC 124 and earned his first KO victory in the UFC at 1:54 of the first round.
 While moving backwards, Danzig landed a counter-left hook that sent Stevenson to the ground, and Danzig was subsequently awarded the Knockout of the Night bonus.

 Danzig was expected to face Donald Cerrone on June 11, 2011, at UFC 131 but had to withdraw due to a chest injury.

 A rematch with Matt Wiman took place on October 1, 2011, at UFC on Versus 6 with Danzig losing via unanimous decision in a bout that earned Fight of the Night honors.

-Danzig faced Efrain Escudero (season 8 Ultimate Fighter winner) on April 21, 2012, at UFC 145.
+Danzig faced Efraín Escudero (season 8 Ultimate Fighter winner) on April 21, 2012, at UFC 145.
 He defeated Escudero by unanimous decision.

 Danzig faced Takanori Gomi on November 10, 2012, at UFC on Fuel TV 6, with Danzig losing in a split decision.

 Danzig next fought Melvin Guillard on July 27, 2013, at UFC on Fox 8.
 After a close first round, Danzig lost via knockout in the second round.

 Danzig faced Joe Lauzon on December 14, 2013, at UFC on Fox 9.
 He lost the fight via unanimous decision.

 After his loss to Lauzon, Danzig announced his retirement from MMA fighting on March 4, 2014.
 This concludes his overall record of 5-8 with the UFC.
 Danzig stated he retired due to concussions and accumulated brain damage.